RussOakham/ci-milestone-project-1/TESTING.md

  The reservation form section showed an error at first, this is because the option is marked as "required", as the first option must either have an empty 'value' attribute or have no text content.
 The fix to this is to add a 'disabled value' showing placeholder text.

  **Warnings**
  All pages showed warnings regarding HTML semantics and use of H1's and H2-6's in sections, however upon review I am happy that all headings are relevant and each page has a relevant unique H1.
-So I decided to enact any changes.
+So I decided not to enact any changes.

 ### W3 CSS
 I also validated the CSS with the [w3 Validation Service](https://jigsaw.w3.org/css-validator/) and it found no errors.